wernull/WordPress-Unbranded/README.md

 WRNL Simple Admin
 ======

-Remove WordPress logo and link drop down
+Remove WordPress logo and link drop down from the admin bar

 Change "Howdy" user name drop down with just a logout button